 Manually deleting one or more unwanted assets

-To manually delete one or more assets from your database and web console, do the following:
+To manually remove one or more assets from your database and web console, do the following:

 - Click the Assets link at the top of the web console.